Advanced search

 Like all medicines, Oxycodone Injection can cause side effects, although not everybody gets them.

 All medicines can cause allergic reactions, although serious allergic reactions are rare.
 Tell your doctor immediately if you get any sudden wheeziness, difficulties in breathing, swelling of the eyelids, face or lips, rash or itching especially those covering your whole body.
+These may be signs of a serious allergic reaction.

 Other possible side effects